How do half-hourly meters work?

 What is a P272 mandatory meter change?

 P272 is an Ofgem rule that’s been in force since April 2017.
-Under the regulation, energy suppliers are responsible for changing Maximum Demand Meters (non-half-hourly) to half-hourly meters.
-The P272 regulation applies to businesses with 05-08 profile meters.
-This process change is known as ‘settlement’.
+Under the regulation, energy suppliers are responsible for moving businesses with profile class 05-08 meters to 00 HH meters.

 Frequently asked questions